 We thank Peter Tilleard and Queensland Health ORMIS staff for assistance with data collection.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
-Ethical approval was granted by Queensland Health Metro North Human Research Ethics Committee and RBWH Site Specific Assessment.
+The study was conducted in accordance with the Declaration of Helsinki (as revised in 2013).
+Ethical approval was granted by Queensland Health Metro North Human Research Ethics Committee and RBWH Site Specific Assessment and individual consent for this retrospective analysis was waived.

 - Dugue L, Sauvanet A, Farges O, et al. Output of chyle as an indicator of treatment for chylothorax complicating oesophagectomy.
 Br J Surg 1998;85:1147-9.
 [Crossref] [PubMed]